SaltyGoo/saltygoo.github.io/pages/BaldurHex/04-FishingHamlet.md

  ---

-*Unless you arrive from [02 - Wyvern Fork](/pages/BaldurHex/02-WyvernFork), features B and C of this hex are inaccessible.
-The party must find a way to cross River Raeth first.*

-<span class="blacktitle"> Feature A - Raeth Gorges </span>
+<span class="blacktitle"> Feature A - Fishing Village </span>

-The mist-cloaked gorge of river Raeth are 50 ft wide and 100 ft deep.
-Some times, mysterious barges sail upstream under the cover of illusory magic.
+A handful of simple houses are clustered on the sandy banks of the Chiontar estuary.
+Drying nets and fishes sway in the wind while Baldur's Gate can be seen looming across the river.

 ---

-<span class="blacktitle"> Feature B - Iron Throne Camp </span>
+<span class="blacktitle"> Feature B - Brun's Farm</span>

-This nature-beseiged riverside lumber camp is a cover for the Iron Throne's mining activities.
-The tension is high between the druids, the Iron Throne, and bounty hunters.
+One of the small farms lining the Coast Way near Baldur's Gate.
+This one stands discreetely on the outskirts of Peldvale, suggesting it could be a safe haven.

 ---

-<span class="blacktitle"> Feature C - Iron Throne Fort </span>
+<span class="blacktitle"> Feature C - The Ankheg Pit </span>

-This small motte-and-baily fort hidden in the forest is built atop the old flooded mines of dwarven clan Orothiar.
-The archmage Davaeorn has been dispatched by the Iron Throne to drain them.
+Corroded tunnels in the farmland lead to a dark, damp nest.